 The CBP publication lays out four primary criteria to identify an externally threaded fastener as a bolt or a screw.
 If the identity cannot be determined by the primary criteria, the document provides nine supplementary criteria.
 For the purposes of this article, we will focus on the four primary criteria in some depth and give a brief summary of the nine supplementary criteria.

-Let’s begin with a couple definitions provided by the CBP which are quoted from ANSI-ASME B18.2.1:
+Let’s begin with a couple of definitions provided by the CBP which are quoted from ANSI-ASME B18.2.1:

 If you cannot determine that a part meets any of the four primary criteria, there are nine supplementary criteria that you can examine.
 A fastener that satisfies five of the nine supplementary criteria can be classified as a screw.